scottspace/scottspace.github.io/_posts/2020-05-04-audio-like-a-boss.md

 thumb: /img/boss_audio.jpg
 ---

-Shortly before shelter in place restrictions, I was on Google Hangout with Kelsey Hightower.
+Shortly before shelter in place restrictions, I was on Hangout with Kelsey Hightower.
 He pops onto the call with a podcast microphone, those fancy audio headsets, and amazing lighting.
 The sound quality was professional.
 He sounded like a radio DJ, complete with that breathy, deep radio voice.
-The rest of us looked like and felt like amateurs.
+The rest of us felt like amateurs.
 Hey, its Kelsey after all.
 He's incredible.

 I asked him about the equipment, and he shared information on the headphones and microphone.
 Oh, dear lord.
 I looked at the price of his setup.
 Several hundred dollars!
 Why should I spend that when the Mac was working fine for me??